-The fiducial Planck lensing potential map is made from a minimum variance combination of the 143 and 217 GHz Planck maps on approximately 70% of the sky, using 857GHz as a dust template.
-This is the same lens reconstruction on which the Planck lensing likelihood is based.
+Here we present the minimum-variance (MV) lens reconstruction which forms the basis for the main results of #planck2013-p12.
+This map is produced using a combination of the 143 and 217 GHz Planck maps on approximately 70% of the sky, and is the same map on which the Planck lensing likelihood is based.